Enterprise Applications, Information, Web

 • Full project life cycle (SDLC) for enterprise business systems on distributed and mainframe platforms.

-• Provide architecture, application(online, batch) , data engineering (data/class modeling, query, optimization, distribution) and web (services, presentation, content) solutions at group or enterprise level on multi-tiered platforms
+• Provide architecture, application(on-line, batch) , data scientist/engineering (data analysis/mining/modelling, SQL query writing/optimization, distribution) and web (services, presentation, content) solutions at group or enterprise level on multi-tiered platforms

 • Leadership/guidance role for development team.
 Can be very hands-on with extensive development experience, or devote full time in architecture/leadership role.